acl-services/paprika/packages/ListBoxBrowser/README.md

 This prop works exactly like the `defaultSelectedOptions`.
 It receives a function which you can use to compare and decide what option should be the one as initial view.

-**Note**: Be sure to selected an `option` property with `options`; otherwise, this function doesn't work and fall back to the default behaviour, which is to select the first option with options.
+**Note**: Be sure to select an `option` property with `options`.
+Otherwise, this function doesn't work and falls back to the default behaviour, which selects the first option with options.

 ### Lazy loading